 She earned a J.D. from Barry University's Dwayne O. Andreas School of Law in Orlando in 2008.

 Prior to that, she graduated from the University of Central Florida (with a degree in psychology).

-And finally comes the mastermind behind this outfit, behind all the scams and cons, the managing partner Steven A. Weinberg.
+And finally comes the mastermind behind this outfit, the managing partner Steven A. Weinberg.

 Naturally, his area of expertise is condos.

 Weinberg is a partner at Frank Weinberg Black and holds an undergraduate accounting degree from UF and a J.D.

 from Nova Southeastern University.

 Weinberg just loves to tell folks that he is "AV rated," the most meaningless of all professional designations.